ℙ𝕖𝕡 🙴 ℕ𝕠𝕞

 The state command is an extremely useful nom command which displays the internal state of the pep machine at the moment that the command executes.
 This is possibly the second most useful debugging technique after watching the parse stack reductions.

 For some reason, I was going to remove this command from the Nom language.
-No idea why.
+I have no idea why.

 the interactive debugger